gallayl/angular2-odata/README.md

 # angular2-odata
-The project is in an early and untested stage at the moment.
 The goal is to create a fluent API for querying, creating, updating and deleting OData resources in Angular2.
-OData service for Angular
+OData service for Angular.

+If you are using OData with Angular>2 please check also my other related project, https://github.com/gallayl/FuryTech.OdataTypescriptServiceGenerator

 ##Usage example:
 Get the package from NPM: